 If the new owner wants to occupy the house and has experience in evicting tenants, you can expect the notice to come sooner rather than later.
 If, on the other hand, the new owner is a business that buys and resells foreclosed homes, there might be a significant delay before you get a termination notice, just for bureaucratic reasons.
 And if the new owner is a novice in buying foreclosed homes and has no experience in evictions, you can expect a delay while the new owner finds a property management firm or lawyer to do the work.

 If the property is not sold to a new owner at the foreclosure sale (that is, nobody makes an acceptable bid), your lender will end up with title to the property.
-If this happens, you could have as many as three—and as many as six—months longer to remain in your home payment free.
-It depends on a few factors:
+If this happens, you may have some additional time to remain in your home payment-free.

-How easy it is to sell the house.
 Selling foreclosed properties can be difficult, especially if home values are low and there are lots of other houses in the area for sale.
 However, if your house is in an area where values are relatively stable, there are few other homes for sale in the neighborhood, and it is in saleable condition, the lender will likely want you out yesterday, because the conventional wisdom in real estate circles is that vacant houses are easier to sell.
 Paradoxically, if there are a lot of vacant homes in your area, it will be harder to sell your home.
 If your neighborhood has a glut of homes for sale—whatever the reason—the lender may not be in such a hurry to get you out, because in those circumstances vacant homes rapidly depreciate in value.
 In fact, you may be able to negotiate a lease that allows you to remain in the house and pay rent.
-Because the lender would benefit by keeping the property occupied, at least until property values stabilize, you may be able to arrange very favorable terms.